-Our proposal for platform-supported auditing, shown in Figure 2, has four high-level steps: (1) an auditor selects a trial content and an audience whose demographic attributes are known to the auditor, and uploads the content and sub-audience for each demographic group separately; (2) for each group, the platform calculates relevance scores that estimate how relevant the content is to each user in the group; (3) the platform then applies a privacy mechanism and returns to the auditor a noisy distribution of the scores for each demographic group; (4) finally, the auditor evaluates the fairness of the scores assigned to different demographic groups using an applicable metric of fairness.
+Our proposal for platform-supported auditing allows an auditor to evaluate whether, for a given piece of content, the platform's relevance estimator scores that content with bias reflecting protected attributes such as gender or race.
+The framework is summarized in Figure 2 and has four high-level steps: (1) an auditor selects a trial content and an audience whose demographic attributes are known to the auditor, and uploads the content and sub-audience for each demographic group separately; (2) for each demographic group, the platform calculates relevance scores that estimate how relevant the content is to each user in the group; (3) the platform then applies a privacy mechanism and returns to the auditor a noisy distribution of the scores for each group; (4) finally, the auditor evaluates the fairness of the scores assigned to different demographic groups using an applicable metric of fairness.
 We discuss each of these steps in more detail in §4.3.